 The Smith & Egge Automatic circa1896

 Although over 50,000 Smith & Egge machines were possibly made around the turn of the 19th century, (under various names) only around 500 are known to exist today.
-Let me tell you the little that I have learnt about these sought after American beauties.
+Let me tell you the little that I have learnt about these sought after American beauties that are so collected today.

 William Smith & Frederick Egge started their company around 1873-4 in Bridgeport, Connecticut.
 However they did not start making sewing machines for many years.
 In fact the sewing machines were made in Department N at their Bridgeport works.
 So heaven knows what was made between A-M!
 As you will se they made lots of stuff, both were skilled inventors and engineers and the company boomed.